Moving from ILR to Naturalisation

 Our expert lawyers have decades of experience in settlement applications and, after ILR we can advise you on how to apply for citizenship.
 We will ensure you meet the requirements for ILR and then advise you on how to ensure you meet the requirements for British Citizenship once you have held ILR for at least one year.

+If you need support, you can get in touch with our London, Manchester, or Birmingham immigration lawyers, or alternatively, use the office finder to find the closest branch to you.
 To discuss your options or start the process of going from ILR to naturalisation, call us on 0333 363 8577 or make an enquiry using our online contact form.

 Typically, to be eligible for ILR, you will need to meet the following requirements:

-The application for naturalisation has many of the same requirements, including the good characters assessment, Life in the UK test and five-year residence requirement.
+The application for naturalisation has many of the same requirements, including the good character assessment, Life in the UK test and five-year residence requirement.
 You will also need to show you have held ILR for at least a year.

 For more information, read our Form AN Guide.